By Tim Henderson

 What are your reasons for supporting local solar companies?
 Share this article with your friends to learn what they love most about supporting homegrown solar.

-With more than 13 years of local ownership and home solar system expertise, Sandbar Solar is proud to be the Central Coast’s leading provider of solar panel design, installation and troubleshooting services.
-Discover how our attention to detail, dedication to community sponsorship and ceaseless environmental stewardship are changing your neighborhood by taking a look at our portfolio.
+With more than 14 years of local ownership and home solar system expertise, Sandbar Solar is proud to be the Central Coast’s leading provider of solar panel design, installation and troubleshooting services.
+Discover how our attention to detail, dedication to community sponsorship and ceaseless environmental stewardship are changing your neighborhood by taking a look at our portfolio or contacting us today.